GOATnote-Inc/periodicdent42/README.md

 <p align="center">
   <strong>Built with ❤️ by GOATnote Inc.</strong><br>
-  Standing on the shoulders of PyTorch, Triton, FlashAttention, and the entire CUDA ecosystem.
+  Standing on the shoulders of PyTorch, Triton, FlashAttention, EvoEngineer, and the entire CUDA ecosystem.
 </p>